iriselia/CMake-Backup/README.md

 BlonD
 =====

 BlonD is an cross-platform, open-source build script package based on CMake.
-BlonD fully utilizes the productivity of CMake and is designed to enable fast iteration and allow programmers create and maintain C++ source code with ease.
+BlonD fully utilizes the productivity of CMake and is designed to enable fast iteration and allow programmers create and maintain source code with ease.

 BlonD is particularly suited for C++ development with [Visual Studio](http://www.visualstudio.com/) and [XCode](https://developer.apple.com/xcode/), while partially compatible with any other IDEs supported by CMake.